 These supports looked like a 3 ft wide ladder – see pic below:

-Next, I used 6 ft cuts of 2 x 4s to connect the 3 vertical supports, and to form a basis for each shelf.
+Next, I used 6 ft cuts of 2 x 4s to connect the 3 vertical supports, and to form a basis for each garage shelf.

 I also added 2 extra 6 ft pieces at the back of the structure to bolt into the wall studs.

-Adjusting for Sliding Shelves
+Adjusting For Sliding Garage Shelves

 Before considering sliding storage shelves, I thought about making all of the shelves look like the very top one.
 However, that was going to be too simple, and I like to make things a little challenging.

-Hence, the modifications for the sliding shelves.
+Hence, the modifications for the garage sliding shelves.

-The shelf slides were going to bear the load of the shelves, so it was not necessary to run as many 6 ft planks as the top shelf (which was just a static shelf with no slides).
+The shelf slides were going to bear the load of the garage shelves, so it was not necessary to run as many 6 ft planks as the top shelf (which was just a static shelf with no slides).
 Three connecting pieces per row was sufficient.

 Next, I needed structures to attach the slides to.
 I came up with the design below: